secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 Congratulations on completing this introductory _Secret Counter Box_ tutorial!

-We at [Secret University](https://scrt.university) hope you've not only enjoyed working through the **ACTION** steps, but that you've also learned a bit of what Secret Contracts are all about.
+We at [Secret University](https://scrt.university) hope you've not only enjoyed working through the **Exercise** steps, but that you've also learned a bit of what Secret Contracts are all about.

 ## Further Reading